-Andy Slaggert, a two-time hockey monogram winner for the Irish, begins his 23rd season as a coach with the University of Notre Dame hockey program and his seventh as associate coach after being promoted in the summer of 2008.
+Andy Slaggert, a two-time hockey monogram winner for the Irish, begins his 24th season as a coach with the University of Notre Dame hockey program and his eighth as associate coach after being promoted in the summer of 2008.